TraekWells/personal-site/README.md

 Todos:

+- [ ] Add the color theme to the mobile menu
 - [ ] Update breakpoints because right now it's a mess
 - [ ] Use unique icons
 - [ ] Sort posts by most recent